 Students who receive scholarships from private organizations (not including federal or state grants) are allowed to reduce the self-help portions of their awards before grant aid is reduced.
-The sequence for adjusting awards is student loan, work-study eligibility, and, finally, Hampshire grant aid.
+The sequence for adjusting awards is student loan, work-study eligibility, and, finally, Hampshire Grant aid.
 Students may request, in writing, to have their family contributions reduced instead of the loan and work-study.
 In practice, we do not reduce any award for smaller outside scholarships without the student's written request.
 For example: if a first year student receives an outside scholarship of $1,000, we do not automatically reduce the student loan.
 Students may reduce their student loans by requesting it in writing.
 Larger outside scholarships may result in a student's Hampshire Grant being reduced; see the next paragraph to learn in what situations this may occur.

-Students participating in Hampshire College's ISEP or exchange programs are eligible for Title IV federal aid as well as state and institutional aid as enrolled students.
+Students participating in Hampshire College's exchange programs are eligible for Title IV federal aid as well as state and institutional aid as enrolled students.
 Students complete the regular financial aid application materials.

 Students going on field study in a program of study abroad approved for credit by Hampshire College continue to be eligible for Title IV federal aid as well as state and institutional aid as enrolled students.
-Students must submit the regular financial aid application materials and a field study aid application.
+Students must submit the regular financial aid application materials and the Field Study Budget form.

 A recalculation of eligibility must be performed in all cases based on the costs of the program.

-Students must be making satisfactory academic progress according to the College's guidelines to be eligible for financial aid (federal, state, and institutional awards including merit scharships).
+Students must be making satisfactory academic progress according to the College's guidelines to be eligible for financial aid (federal, state, and institutional awards, including merit scholarships).
 The Center for Academic Support and Advising (CASA) and the financial aid office will measure academic progress once per year at the end of the spring semester.
 Click here to see the policy and frequently asked questions.

-Students who leave the College early in the term may be eligible for a refund of certain fees according to the College's refund policy listed in the fee brochure and on the website http://studentaccounts.hampshire.edu/.
+Students who leave the College early in the term may be eligible for a refund of certain fees according to the College's refund policy listed in the fee brochure and on this website: http://studentaccounts.hampshire.edu/.
 Students must follow the College's procedures for leave of absence or withdrawal.